 Experience Design for Visitor Participation

-Nueral Nexus (working title: Nuerons) is an MYAA Architects led submission: a response to a call for entries by the UK Department of Industry and Trade.
+This submission is a response to a call-out for entries by the UK Department of Industry and Trade.

 How might we consider perspectives of various visitor personas, through cultural and social pathways to British Innovation?

-Header photograph: DIT / MYAA Archives.
+Photograph: DIT / MYAA Archives.
 Photographs by Ayodeji Alaka: taken at Design Showcase hosted by the Department of International Trade on 05.11.18 at the Victoria and Albert Museum London, to promote winning entry and finalists.

 MYAA Designers: Ada Yvars Bravo, Ali Mangera, Victor Aylagas, Andrea Ottaviani, WSP Engineers: Charlotte Cameron, Sam Smith, KBW Event Experience: Obebe Ojeifo, Event Communications: Mark Irving, Imperial College Innovation: Dr. Sunday Popoola, Ayodeji Alaka, Paul Nulty Lighting Designers: Emilio Hernandez, Project Management: Ian Sandland.
 Citations: University of Sheffield - Department of Architecture, University of Cambridge - Department of Architecture, University of Bath - Department of Architecture and Civil Engineering, Bartlett School of Architecture - UCL, University of Nottingham - Department of Engineering, University of Manchester - Department of Architecture, University of Lincoln - School of Architecture and The Built Environment, Strathclyde University - Architecture at the School of Engineering, Coventry University - Department of Architecture, UWE Bristol - Department of Architecture, Product, Ceramic and Industrial Design Programme @ Central Saint Martins (University of The Arts), London, Imperial College London - Department of Civil and Environmental Engineering.